hallie-marshall/portfolio/README.md

 * Code files and notebooks with documentation.
 * Data (where permissible) and visualizations to illustrate results.

-Feel free to explore, experiment, and reach out with any questions or feedback.
-I’m always open to receiving feedback adn connecting on how data can best be leveraged to solve modern business challenges.
+Feel free to explore and reach out with any questions or feedback.
+I’m always open to receiving feedback and connecting on how data can best be leveraged to solve modern business challenges.